isomerpages/moe-temasekjc/_admissions/Appeal Application For JC1 (Intake 2025).md

 <ul data-tight="true" class="tight">
 <li>
 <p>All applications to be submitted online using the link provided above.
-Application received by fax and email will NOT be considered.&nbsp;</p>
+Applications received by fax and email will NOT be considered.&nbsp;</p>
 </li>
 <li>
 <p>Successful applicants must bring along the original documents for verification